nanopore-wgs-consortium/NA12878/nanopore-human-genome/rel5.md

-# rel5 (genomic DNA)
+# rel5 (genomic DNA) *now deprecated*

-rel5 is a merger of NA12878 DNA sequencing data from rel3 (regular sequencing protocols) and rel4 (ultra-read set), recalled with the latest generation callers (Albacore 2.1 and guppy 0.3).
+rel5 was a merger of NA12878 DNA sequencing data from rel3 (regular sequencing protocols) and rel4 (ultra-read set), recalled with Albacore 2.1 and guppy 0.3.

 ## Notes on chunk size